phantom stable categories of $n$-Frobenius categories are triangulated: Phantom stable categories

-\begin{dfn} (\cite[Definition 9.2]{bfss}) A couple $(\C_{\p}, T)$, with $\C_{\p}$ an additive category and $T:\C\lrt\C_{\p}$ a covariant additive functor, is said to be the {\it phantom stable category of $\C$}, if:\\ (1) For any $n$-$\Ext$-phantom morphism $\varphi$, $T(\varphi)=0$ in $\C_{\p}$.\\ (2) $T(s)$ is an isomorphism in $\C_{\p}$, for any $n$-$\Ext$-invertible morphism $s$.\\ (3) Any covariant additive functor $T':\C\lrt\D$ satisfying the conditions (1) and (2), factors in a unique way through $T$. \end{dfn}
+\begin{dfn} (\cite[Definition 9.2]{bfss}) By the phantom stable category of $\C$, we mean an additive category $\C_{\p}$, equipped with an additive covariant functor $T:\C\lrt\C_{\p}$ such that \\ (1) for any $n$-$\Ext$-phantom morphism $\varphi$, $T(\varphi)=0$ in $\C_{\p}$;\\ (2) $T(s)$ is an isomorphism in $\C_{\p}$, for any $n$-$\Ext$-invertible morphism $s$;\\ (3) any additive covariant functor $T':\C\lrt\D$ satisfying the conditions (1) and (2), factors in a unique way through $T$. \end{dfn}

 \begin{rem} Assume that $\C$ is a Frobenius category.
 Then $(\underline{\C}, F)$ is the phantom stable category of $\C$.
 To see this, considering Theorem \ref{sta}, we only need to show that the second condition of Definition \ref{dd}, automatically holds for this case.
 So assume that $f:M\rt N$ is a $0$-$\Ext$-invertible morphism in $\C$.
 By Proposition \ref{stable}(2), there is an isomorphism $f':M\oplus Q\st{{{ {\left[ \right]}}}}\lrt N\oplus P$ in $\C$, where $P, Q\in\proj\C$, implying that $F(f)=F(f')$.
 This, in particular, yields that $F(f)$ is an isomorphism in $\underline{\C}$, as claimed. \end{rem}